Dorumin/WikiChat/README.md

 Emitted when a message is received, in any room, after the bot has connected.
 #### message.private(message)
-Emitted when a message is received on a private room
+Emitted when a message is received on a private room Does NOT fire when the message is sent before the room was opened, e.g. opened from another triggered by a message send You will need to use room.private to fetch the existing backlog messages

 ### join(user)
 Emitted when a user joins a main chat, not fired on private rooms